 The DMP is a demonstration of the commitment from Partners in Pembrokeshire to work collaboratively and sets out a clear vision and strategy to grow tourism in a sustainable way for the benefit of all.
 Emma has 20 years’ experience working across the disciplines of City Centre Management and Tourism.
 She is passionate about building effective partnerships that ensure destinations reach their potential and maximise the economic benefits to the broader area.

-As founding Director of thinkingplace, John has directed the development of over 80 place brands across the UK.
-He is active in promoting and implementing this best practice approach of creating a shared place story, widening place leadership and creating active collaborators as a key part of place’s recovery and reset in the light of Coronavirus.
-He has led projects for places as diverse as Hampshire, Nottingham, Surrey, Harrogate, South Downs National Park, Newhaven, Medway, Lancashire, Staffordshire, Perth and all three UK Cities of Culture.
+As founding Director of thinkingplace, John has directed the development of over 80 place brands over the last 16 years across the UK.
+He is active in promoting and implementing this best practice approach of creating a shared place story, widening place leadership and creating active collaboration as a key part of growing a place’s economy and promoting local pride.
+He has led projects for places as diverse as Hampshire, Nottingham, Torbay, Harrogate, North Cambridgeshire, Newhaven, Medway, Lancashire, Staffordshire, Harrogate, Perth and all three UK Cities of Culture.

-John has also been working with places to help them develop their response to the Towns Deal, Future High Streets Fund and Levelling Up Fund among others, and is a Mentor to the High Streets Task Force, helping to support local authorities and communities to transform their places.
+John has also been working with places to help them develop their response to the Towns Deal, Future High Streets Fund, Levelling Up Funding and Shared Prosperity Fund and is a Mentor to the High Streets Task Force helping to support local authorities and communities to transform their places.

 Seren has over 25 years’ destination marketing and communications experience; Previously GM International Marketing for VisitBritain, overseeing all international campaign development along with the organisation’s presence and events at the 2008 Beijing Olympics.
 For the 2012 London Olympics she joined the Mayor of London’s Culture Team, focusing on global media exposure for cultural activity throughout the games and the legacy delivery of the London Cultural Tourism Strategy.